vanlalruata/Dependable-Intrusion-Detection-System-using-Deep-Convolutional-Neural-Network-A-Novel-Framework-and/README.md

 # Toward Efficient DL Based DDoS Attack Detection

-The paper is underreview in Computer Journal, Springer.
+The paper is underreview in Journal.
 Code and experiments will be made avialble soon.